HomeAI workflowFrom product instinct to stakeholder alignment in an afternoon

 • Recent bookmarks - the last few saves, so users come back to read what they added

-• Top tags - a quick reflection of their own reading patterns
+• Top tags - a quick reflection of their own reading patterns, surfacing themes they didn't always realize were trending

 • Quick actions - new collection shortcut and Loft tips